For the latest on recreational water quality monitoring for Lake Illawarra, Warilla Beach and North Shellharbour Beach visit NSW Beachwatch.

 If you spot a fish kill (mass unexpected fish die off), please contact the Illawarra Department of Primary Industries Fisheries Officer on 4220 8499.

 Lake Illawarra is a key natural feature of Shellharbour.
 We have worked with Wollongong City Council and other stakeholders to develop a Coastal Management Program (CMP) for Lake Illawarra.
 The draft CMP has been on public exhibition and staff from both Wollongong and Shellharbour City Councils are working with the consultant and the Lake Illawarra Estuary Management Committee to address concerns raised.
-We expect the updated and final document will be presented to the Committee in late February and to the Councils in early April 2020.
+To view the Draft Lake Illawarra CMP, please see here.

 In addition to Lake Illawarra, there are 13 bodies of water in our area that are known as wetlands.
 Natural wetlands in the area can be found at Dunmore, Killalea and Albion Park.
 Examples of constructed (built) wetlands include Myimbarr, City Pond (Harrison Park) and Flinders Village Green.